-Which Bose noise-canceling headphones should you buy?
+Bose QC 35 II vs. QC 25: What's the difference (and which should you buy)?

 If you're not using Google Assistant or Siri on the QC35 II, you can instead adjust your noise cancellation levels with the Action button on the left ear cup.

 The one issue we have with adaptive noise cancellation is present in both models: If you're in a particularly windy environment, you'll occasionally get interference while listening to your music.
-It's not usually a problem in your traditional noise-cancellation setting (on a plane, in the office), but if you plan to use these headphones for any sort of regular outdoor commuting, it's worth considering.
+It's not usually a problem in your traditional noise-cancellation setting (on a plane, in the office).
+Still, if you plan to use these headphones during regular outdoor commuting, it's worth considering.

 Bluetooth and NFC